SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             (
                 ("reduce" OR "reducing" OR "decreas*" OR "avoid*" OR "prevent*" OR "combat*" OR "overcome" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "dismantl*"
+                OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*"
                 )
                 NEAR/5
                     ("inaccessib*" OR "barrier$" OR "hindrance$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion"